haiku/website/content/guides/building/get-source-git.md

 ```
 kernel: Perform the usual early morning tasks

-* Ensure cats in computer are fed.
+* Ensure cats are fed.
 * Clean up white space.
-* The retroencabulator needs to be adjusted to accept input from
+* Adjust retroencabulator to accept input from multiple sources of data
-  multiple sources of data and ensure the buffer is free for
+  and ensure the buffer is free for shenanigans.
-  shenanigans.
-* No functional change.
 ```

-<h5>Short commit comment</h5>
+<h4>Short commit messages</h4>

 If your commit is very short, you can include it directly on the Git command line: